 - Immediately remove the peaches to a sink or bowl with cold water to stop the cooking.

-Slice the peaches in half and throw away the pit.
-You’ll notice a ‘seam’ down one side of your peach.
-If you slice around the diameter of the peach following this line you will be able to pluck the pit right out.
+Slice the peaches in half and throw away the pits.
+You’ll notice a “seam” down one side of your peach.
+If you slice around the diameter of the peach following this line, you will be able to pluck the pit right out.

-Slice peaches into 1/2 to 1 inch slices.
-To prevent browning of peaches you will want to slice the peaches into a pot with a light syrup.
+Slice peaches into 1-inch slices.
+To prevent browning of peaches, you will want to slice the peaches into a pot with a light syrup.

 Or treat with Fruit Fresh.
 This should be available in the canning sections at the grocery store or the hardware store.
 Follow the instructions on the package.

 Bring water to a boil in a large pot.
-In batches of about 6 cups each place peaches into boiling water.
+In batches, drain peaches and put into boiling water.
 Boil peaches 1 minute after the water returns to a boil.
-Drain but keep warm in a large pot or bowl.
-Prepare about 6 quarts sliced peaches.
+Drain and repeat until you’ve finished all peaches.
+Keep warm.

-Combine water, sugar, and clear jel, in a large pot.
+Combine water, sugar, and Clear Jel, in a large pot.
 Heat and stir until mixture begins to thicken and bubble.
 Add lemon juice and any spices or flavorings and boil 1 minute more.
+Stir to prevent sticking!

 Gently add sliced peaches and heat for 3 minutes.
 Stirring constantly.

-Then place the last little bit in a bowl add a scoop of ice cream…. enjoy while your filling processes.
+Then place the last little bit in a bowl, add a scoop of ice cream…and enjoy while your filling processes.

 Question: I want to can peach pie filling.
 My question is why 1 3/4 cups lemon juice?
 You do not add lemon juice to your regular canned peaches.
 I am leery of so much lemon juice making it uneatable – made some strawberry ice cream that called for lemon juice and that was all u could taste.

-Answer: This is the recipe that I’ve always used and I don’t notice that the lemon juice affects the flavor.
-According to this article… http://nchfp.uga.edu/how/can_02/can_pie/pie_fillings.html The lemon juice should not be changed.
-You can change the spices, like add cinnamon or almond but the lemon juice will affect the preservation of the peaches.
+Answer: This is the recipe that I’ve always used, and I don’t notice that the lemon juice affects the flavor.
+According to the NCHFP, the lemon juice should not be changed.
+You can change the spices, like add cinnamon or almond extract, but the lemon juice will affect the preservation of the peaches.

 The other option is to just can the peaches and then create your pie filling when you make the pie.
 That way you can leave out the lemon juice.